 The weldment findings were particularly surprising to me as I was sure that the added thickness of the sphere under the weldment would provide protection to the weld line from local stress, but the opposite was true.
 Reviewing the stress and displacement figures, I can see that there is indeed less stress being applied in the local area of the weld.
 The flaw in my hypothesis was that I was anticipating added material in a plane perpendicular to the planes where stress is being applied to reduce those stresses.
 What I believe did happen was that the added material did strengthen the local area minimizing the displacement there.
 However, there is a location on the sphere where the thickness is reduced from .16 to .08 in.
 At this location, there is an imbalance of stress subjected to the area which is contrary to the characteristics of a spherical PV (see Figure 4).
 I believe the is causing stress to shift to the areas of thinner walls for the “innovative” design resulting in a ballooning effect in one direction.
-While ballooning in also experienced in the traditional model, as is apparent given the fact that the traditional model also undergoes displacement, the symmetrical design and constant wall thickness help to shed stress evenly across both hemispheres from the weldment.
+While ballooning is also experienced in the traditional model, as is apparent given the fact that the traditional model also undergoes displacement, the symmetrical design and constant wall thickness help to shed stress evenly across both hemispheres from the weldment.

-The final verification test is the surface evaluation of both articles after postprocessing via tumbling with crushed walnut media.
+The final verification test is the surface evaluation of both articles after postprocessing via tumbling with crushed walnut shell media.
 The article for the new design was cut in half so that the inner surface could be inspected (see Figure 54).
 Since the article for the traditional design is composed of two symmetrical hemispheres, the two components only needed the adhesive used to hold them together during the tumbling process to be removed.
 Doing this allowed access to the inner surfaces for inspection (see Figure 55).
 Visual inspections of both models showed that the tumbling process did have noticeable effects on the inner surfaces.
 I will admit though, the effects were limited to softly smoothing some of the imperfections and rough surfaces, stopping far short or making the inner surfaces completely smooth.

 This limited effect could be due to the mildness of the abrasive media used and the capability of the tumbler used.
 I am satisfied with the outcome of this test and am willing to say that the extent and quality of the postprocessing seen in the new design is comparable to that seen in the traditional design.
 Given the surface finish was the same across the two artifacts, I will note that the new design was easier to prepare for postprocessing and the traditional method required the used of adhesive to join the parts together and allowing the media to reside within the PV.
 Based on the requirement for this test, I will say that the “innovative” design met its objective.